Admitted Student Information

 Orders may also be placed by phone 800-325-3252 or fax 800-499-0143.
 For questions about your book order, contact MBS customer service at 800-325-3252.

 LEARN MORE ABOUT ACADEMIC POLICIES AND STUDENT SERVICES

 ADD EMERGENCY CONTACT INFO INTO SIS

-It is important for the University to have an emergency contact for you, in the case of an emergency.
-Please enter this information in the SIS.
+It is important for the university to have an emergency contact for you, in the case of an emergency.
 Log into SIS and hover over the “Personal Information” tab.
 Emergency contact is the third option under “Personal Information.”
 Please complete this information prior to beginning of courses.

 Office of Admissions